-Teachers are influenced (and generally pleasantly surprised) by the compactness, completeness and clarity of a well-organized answer.
-Beating around the bush - writing huge amounts of stuff in the hope that the right answer will somehow splatter onto the page- is time-consuming and usually futile.
+Teachers are influenced (and generally pleasantly surprised) by the compactness, completeness and clarity of an organized answer.
+Beating around the bush - writing huge amounts of stuff in the hope that the right answer will somehow turn up - is time consuming and usually futile.
 The grader has neither the time nor the inclination to read vast ramblings that only show that the writer didn't know the answer!
-To know a little and to present that little well is, by and large, superior to knowing much and presenting it poorly (and, of course, both are preferable to knowing absolutely nothing).
+To know a little and to present that little well is, by and large, superior to knowing much and presenting it poorly.
+And, of course, knowing nothing is not good at all.